KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 1. Open Unityhub/Projects and press Open and select folder from above

 ## Thunderkit setup:
 This is done to get game file components.
+More info about Thunderkit can be found at its [github](https://github.com/PassivePicasso/ThunderKit) page.
 ### Steps to Import game Scripts
 1. Change version to use Thunderkit version.
 (Click on version in column and select the correct one) See [Thunderkit](#thunderkit) how to find what version to select.
 1. It will then Open the project, warning may show about version and just click continue